-Mr. Alan Miller's salary as our Chief Executive Officer and President will be \$1,350,000 for 2009 which is unchanged from his 2008 salary.
-Although Mr. Alan Miller's employment agreement provides for annual salary increases in an amount at least equal to the percentage increase in the consumer price index over the previous year, Mr. Alan Miller has elected to forgo his 2009 salary increase at this time.
+Mr. Alan Miller's salary as our Chief Executive Officer will be \$1,377,000 for 2010 which is a 2% increase over his 2009 salary.
+Although Mr. Alan Miller's employment agreement provides for annual salary increases in an amount at least equal to the percentage increase in the consumer price index over the previous year, Mr. Alan Miller elected to forgo his 2009 salary increase.
 Mr. Miller is also entitled to an annual bonus opportunity target equal to 100% of his salary.
 The amount of the annual bonus for any year may be more or less than the target amount and will be determined by the Board of Directors in accordance with pre-established performance measures.

-In addition to the restricted stock and stock options granted to Mr. Alan Miller during 2007, 2008 and 2009, as discussed above in the Compensation Discussion and Analysis-Restricted Stock Awards and Stock Option, he is also eligible to receive awards under our long term incentive plan(s), including minimum awards of \$1.5 million of restricted stock for 2010.
+In addition to the restricted stock and stock options granted to Mr. Alan Miller during 2008, 2009 and 2010, as discussed above in the Compensation Discussion and Analysis-Restricted Stock Awards and Stock Options, he is also eligible to receive awards under our long term incentive plan(s), including minimum awards of \$1.5 million of restricted stock for years 2008, 2009 and 2010.